Newaluigi/KaamelottQuests/README.md

 * User connexion effective
 * Contact form effective
 * Add Post method
+* Add one picture for each quest or a more generic logo
 * Add a possibility to attibute one quest to a knight
+* Add more sound effects like the generic music

 <br />